J-O-B/portfolio/README.md

 5. Surface:
 > Finally, the look of the page (being a portfolio) was high up on the level of importance.
 To achieve the look that I wanted, but in keeping with good UX, I have added "cards"
 > for each section, this is a subtle design feature to show sections as individual "blocks", each "block" is independent of one another and tells it's own section of my "story".
+>
+> Being a development portfolio, I aim to use colors similar to colors seen in computer "dark mode" such as white (or just off white) as a text color, a blue color and use an
+> eye catching color for buttons which I can try to grab a users attention with.

 ### <ins>**_Logo_**</ins>
 As branding is such a huge part of sales and promotion, I wanted to create a simple, yet professional looking logo.
-As I am open to freelance work, I believe that creating a brand around myself is quite important and
-    I will continue to work on building this over the coming months and years.
+As I am open to freelance work, I believe that creating a brand around myself is quite important and I will continue to work on building this over the coming months and years.

+(The idea of the design comes from a JavaScript comment, using two forward slashes followed by my initials.)

 ### <ins>**_Wireframes_**</ins>
 You can view the wireframe designs [here](assets/readme/wireframe_design.pdf)

+*Please note that the skills section is omitted from the wireframe designs.
+This feature was included at a later date (this also shows how easy it is to add a new section to this project).

 Alternatively, you can navigate to the Assets folder, then open the Readme folder for all assets contained
     within this Readme file.